pen-lang/pen/README.md

 ### Minimal language

 - Its [syntax][syntax] and [type system](https://pen-lang.org/references/language/types.html) are small, simple, and easy to learn.
-- Yet, the language supports all the modern features, such as:
+- Yet, the language supports all the modern features.
-  - Functional programming
-  - Effect system
-  - Dependency injection
-  - Asynchronous operations
-  - Parallel computation

 ### Concurrent/parallel computation